 ✅ VIDEO – Watch the Wildcat C7 official presentation

 The Wildcat comes in a simple, clean design, with all of the features you would need as a beginner or skilled hunter alike.
-The color is simply black, with some green accents that make it stand out.
+The color is naturally black, with some green accents that make it stand out.

 ✅ VIDEO – Watch an extensive Wildcat C7 review

 Draw Weight 125 lbs.

 Speed 330 fps